HardlyDifficult/Crypto/about/SmartContracts.md

  - Decentralized orgs
     - Coins represent stake, which is used for voting.
  - Games
     - Coins represent ownership of a collectable.
-Coins can then be traded on an open market.  e.g. Cryptokitties
+Coins can then be traded on an open market, e.g., Cryptokitties
  - Crowd funding
      - Allow people to commit funds to a project which are returned if the project does not hit their goals.

 ## Pros

  - Trusted contract which cannot be modified or overruled (in theory).
- - Parties cannot cancel a commitment, contract will be executed regardless.
+ - Parties cannot cancel a commitment; contract will be executed regardless.

 ## Cons

  - Limited use cases due to the walled garden.
  - A bad contract could have unforeseen impact on others.
-    - e.g. Cryptokitties delays the entire network at launch, causing issues for other uses of Ethereum for weeks.
+    - e.g., Cryptokitties delays the entire network at launch, causing issues for other uses of Ethereum for weeks.